Aziz-Ru/Web_Dev_Lab/README.md

 # To deploy Your Django app in Vercel

-##### create `vercel.json` file in root directory of your project paste this line of code and change projectname your actaul project name:
+## create `vercel.json` file of your project directory and paste this line of code and change projectname your actaul project name:

 ```
 {